rifleben/Authentication-and-Security/README.md

 # Authentication and Security

 This is a simple application that I am using to learn about the various levels of authentication and security in a web application.

+This is a simplified version of the "Whisper" app that allows a user to login and post a secret to a public page (without sharing any personal information).
+The user can also view all the secrets that have been posted by other users.

+The site contains login ability using a local database, and also using Google OAuth.
+The site also contains a level of security that allows the user to post a secret that is only visible to the user that posted it.
+This is done by using cookies and sessions to store the user's secret.
+The secret is only available to the user that is logged in.

-I am using the following technologies (so far):
+I am using the following technologies.

 ## Tech Used: